indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Requestors should provide a brief explanation of the records sought and also provide any relevant names, ID, and dates.
 The requestor should also provide contact information such as a phone number or email address.

 Requestors seeking records for an inmate in a county jail may visit the jail facility or the county sheriff’s office.
-Alternatively, visit the county sheriff’s office website and use its online search tool if provided.
+Alternatively, they can visit the county sheriff’s office website and use its online search tool, if provided.

-A requester seeking physical copies of federal inmate records may use the Freedom of Information Request Form available on the Bureau of Prisons website.
+Additionally, a requester seeking physical copies of federal inmate records may use the Freedom of Information Request Form on the Bureau of Prisons website.
 Note that a request fee may be applicable, and the BOP may charge an additional cost for an expedited process.

-Interested persons may also send written requests via mail to the Bureau of Prisons.
-The written request should contain all available information about the inmate, along with the requestor’s contact details.
+Interested persons may also mail requests to the Bureau of Prisons.
+The requests should contain all available information about the inmate and the requester’s contact details.

 Send requests to: